Carnegie Mellon University

 Job Profile Summary

+The director of the university Procurement Office is accountable for creating, developing, communicating, automating and implementing a strategic procurement plan for Carnegie Mellon.
 This position is a dynamic opportunity for someone who has extensive procurement experience.
 This is both a strategic and hands-on role, and the selected candidate must demonstrate strong acumen in determining and implementing strategic and tactical priorities for functional area that are aligned with overall organizational goals.
 Key responsibilities include:

-• Creating, developing, communicating, automating, and implementing a strategic procurement plan for Carnegie Mellon, a leading, international academic institution operating in a decentralized environment with locations around the world.
+• Creating, developing, communicating, automating and implementing a strategic procurement plan for Carnegie Mellon, a leading, international academic institution operating in a decentralized environment with locations around the world.

 • Fostering long and short-term partnerships to optimize Carnegie Mellon's approximately $300M spend.

-• Ensuring the Carnegie Mellon Procurement process meets and exceeds the expectations of all stakeholders involved in the process including federal, state, and local government authorities as applicable.
+• Ensuring the Carnegie Mellon procurement process meets and exceeds the expectations of all stakeholders involved in the process including federal, state and local government authorities as applicable.

 • Providing effective and inspiring leadership that properly motivates and leads a high performance team.
 Continually lead by example.
-Effectively collaborating across the university to ensure needs of each customer group are proactively addressed and long-term partnerships are formed.
+Effectively collaborates across the university to ensure needs of each customer group are proactively addressed and long-term partnerships are formed.
 Providing advice and counsel to senior leadership to influence sound procurement decisions.

 Training and Development Opportunities

-Director, Procurement is encouraged to explore the relevant resources provided by our learning partners.
+The director of procurement is encouraged to explore the relevant resources provided by our learning partners.